Every Christian wants to be in the first future resurrection.

 16Then the survivors from all the nations that have attacked Jerusalem will go up year after year to worship the King, the LORD Almighty, and to celebrate the Festival of Tabernacles.

 The first seven words indicate who will be required to celebrate the Festival.
 Not just the Jews, but all the survivors from the nations.
 Where do you fit in this picture after hearing the actual words of the Bible and not some fairy tale from the pastors?

 Who will be part of the final attack?

-Another thing to take into consideration is that the Antichrist will be around at the end of that time and "the whole world" will be filled with wonder and "follow the beast" (Rev 13:3
+Another thing to take into consideration is that the Antichrist will be around at the end of that time and "the whole world" will be filled with wonder and "follow the beast" (Revelation 13:3

 3 One of the heads of the beast seemed to have had a fatal wound, but the fatal wound had been healed.
 The whole world was filled with wonder and followed the beast.

 ).
 If he has that much of a following, it seems that there will be many more nations involved.
 Again, we can't be dogmatic, but the way America today is losing its faith in the real Jesus, what makes us think we won't be in the mix?

 Now, there are some who say that there will not be any sacrifices in the future because Christ died and did away with them forever.
 Well, what even Paul says in several places is that the sacrifices are no longer necessary for salvation (Hebrews 9 and 10).
 He never says that the laws are not there to guide us and still affected people in his day (Hebrews 10:2